Tigertail Spruce (Picea polita or Picea torano)

 Return to Shrubs and Vines Table

-Because the yellow-green, tulip-shaped, upright flowers are found high in the tree canopy, they are often difficult to see.
-Look for yellow to cream flower parts on the ground beneath the trees; then look up to see the flowers.
-Tulip Poplar belongs to the Magnolia Family - two other native members of this family are found in the Arboretum forests - Cucumber Magnolia (Magnolia acuminata) and Umbrella Magnolia (M. tripetala).
-Look for these native species as you walk the Arboretum trails.
+The upright yellow-green, tulip-shaped flowers with a deep orange band near the base are found high in the tree canopy and are often difficult to see.
+In May, look for yellow to cream flower parts on the ground beneath the trees; then look up to see the flowers.
+Tulip Poplar belongs to the Magnolia Family; three other native members of this family are found in the Arboretum forests — Cucumber Magnolia (Magnolia acuminata), Umbrella Magnolia (M. tripetala), and Bigleaf Magnolia (M. macrophylla).

 Return to Tree Table